-If you are a minor, 14 years of age or older (between 14 and 17), you have the right to ask for, and receive, outpatient mental health services (not including psychotropic medication or pregnancy termination referral services) without the consent or knowledge of your parent or guardian.
+If you are a minor, between 14 and 17, you have the right to ask for, and receive, outpatient mental health services (not including psychotropic medication or pregnancy termination referral services) without the consent or knowledge of your parent or guardian.
 These services are limited to 12 sessions or 4 months for each request.

-If you are a minor 14 years of age or older (between 14 and 17), you may write to the court within 30 days of your admission to object to your being hospitalized.
+If you are a minor between 14 and 17, you may write to the court within 30 days of your admission to object to your being hospitalized.
 You may do so again within 30 days from the time you receive a written review from the clinical staff regarding your need for continued hospitalization.

 If you are a minor of any age and have been hospitalized for more than 7 days, you may inform a hospital staff person of your desire to object to your hospitalization.
-Someone from the staff is required to assist you in properly filing your objection to the hospitalization.
+Staff are required to assist you in properly filing your objection to the hospitalization.
 If no one does this, then ask to see the Rights Advisor who will help get someone to assist you.

-If you are re-hospitalized for longer than 10 days under a combined hospitalization/alternative treatment order, you must be notified of your right to file an objection to the hospitalization.
-If you do object, the court must schedule a hearing to determine whether you continue to be a person requiring treatment.
+If you are rehospitalized for longer than 10 days under a combined hospitalization/alternative treatment order, you must be notified of your right to file an objection to your hospitalization.
+If you do object, the court must schedule a hearing to determine whether you continue to require